Foreign support of Uganda in the Uganda–Tanzania War: Libyan intervention force

 The Libyan force was well equipped with tanks as well as artillery, possessing far more firepower than the Tanzanians.
 According to Ugandan officer Bernard Rwehururu, however, the Libyan soldiers lacked heavier small arms, being mostly equipped with machine pistols.
 In addition to the ground forces, Libya also dispatched large quantities of military equipment for the Uganda Army.
 Much of the supplies and military hardware were stockpiled in Entebbe without ever being used in combat because Ugandan forces did not have the logistical capability to efficiently distribute them.
 Over the course of the war, Libyan personnel and materiel were mostly brought into Entebbe's international airport in a regular airlift.
 Some were also transported to Gulu in Uganda's north.
 There were reports about one Libyan transport aircraft getting lost and crashing in Zaire; the survivors were treated in a hospital in Kinshasa.

 Besides ground troops and equipment, Libya also dispatched elements of its air force.
 However, it is disputed how many and which types of Libyan aircraft were sent to Uganda.
 The presence of at least two Tupolev Tu-22 bombers was confirmed.
 There were also claims about Libyan Dassault Mirages and MiG-21s in Uganda, but these were never verified.
 Researchers Tom Cooper and Adrien Fontanellaz have argued that Libyan short-range combat aircraft were probably not sent to Uganda due to the distance they would have had to cover without refueling.
 The Libyan Tu-22s were based in Nakasongola Air Base, Entebbe, and Gulu.

 The Libyans found the Uganda Army soldiers badly disciplined and unmotivated; they were often left alone to fight the Tanzanians.
+War correspondent Al J Venter claimed that the Libyans had to repeatedly "haul [the Ugandan soldiers] out of their barracks" and summarily execute several to motivate the rest to fight.
 Communication between the allies was hampered by language barriers.
 The Libyans generally did not speak English or Swahili, the common tongues of Uganda.
 The Ugandan and Libyan troops were often forced to communicate by hand gestures.
 Many Ugandan soldiers regarded the Libyans' arrival as a chance to desert and flee the country with as much loot as possible.